mikebianco/vaessl-doa/README.md

 ## Datasets

 This distribution is configured to use reverberant speech obtain using [DTU dataset](https://dx.doi.org/10.21227/c5cn-jv76) IRs.
 The datasets, processed training and validation data, are available for [download here](https://acsweb.ucsd.edu/~mbianco/data/).
 Each file contains the raw waveform from twenty 2-3 second audio clips of reverberant speech from each of the DOAs.
-Per the default paths, these files can be placed in the 'data' folder.
+Per the default paths, these files should be placed in the 'data' folder.

 ## Training